donn/Oak/README.md

 #To-do
-* Disassembly.
-Currently, the disassembler function does nothing, which makes it a bit difficult.
 * Core Abstraction.
 Make Core into a class rather than a protocol.
 Unlike Oak.js, the Assembler in Oak is extremely customizable, and the simulator should be similar, currently it's a part of the user program and not a customizable part of Oak.
 * Documentation.
 Documentation is sparse, and while it is easy to use, Oak's codebase can be quite intimidating still because of the size.
 * Access Control.
 It is unclear what should be public and what should be private.